EarlGlynn/CharacterCount/README.md

 # CharacterCount

-Compute frequency counts of all bytes in a file from hex 00 to hex FF
+Utilities to read text or binary files to produce frequency counts of all characters in a file from hex 00 to hex FF.

+The summary often shows unexpected characters in files, especially in very large files.

+The result for a binary file will often show the full 16-by-16 matrix with counts for all 256 possible characters.

 ## Character Count programs